 Students who enter our program often exhibit issues and behaviors such as:

-When a student comes to KCGA it is typical for there to be blame-shifting, avoidance of responsibility, and complete denial of wrong-doing.
+When a student comes here, it is typical for there to be blame-shifting, avoidance of responsibility, and complete denial of wrong-doing.
 Soon after enrollment, the girls will begin to experience regret for the consequences of her prior behavior and how it has impacted her family.
 Essentially, she is “sorry” for being caught in her behavior but has yet to experience deep heartfelt change, nor a positive lifestyle to replace the negative one.
 This may be very similar to the ups and downs — the roller-coaster — that parents have experienced at home: a promise to change, a period of peace, then back to bad behavior and crisis.
 Regret does not change individuals, repentance and a long-term focus on positive living does.
-Change that is permanent is a long distance race, not a sprint, which is why our program is 15 months long.
+Change that is permanent is a long distance race, not a sprint.
+We here to go the distance with you and your child.